Yarharm/Concurrent-Computing/README.md

 Set of practical resources to tackle implementation of parallel programs.

+- Parallelization
-- PI Calculation using MPI
+  - PI Calculation
+  - Quicksort with a hypercube topology
+  - Floyd–Warshall broadcast and pipeline
+- Multicore
+  - Cell Growth simulation using OpenGL, TBB and OpenCL